esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 numpy.ndarray
 ```

-The data is a multidimensional **array**.
-Of note we can also use the array by accessing the loaded file's dataobj property:
+The data is stored as a multidimensional **array**, which can also be accessed through the file's `dataobj` property:

 ```python
 t2_img.dataobj